Copperminer02/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/91850824/155858039-846b0f04-cf81-415a-b46d-425f6375b941.png)

-I am certain that there are many more ways to perform the filtering step; however, in this application, the **filterTable** function initializes by creating variables for each input 'id'.
+In this application, the **filterTable** function initializes by creating variables for each input 'id'.
 With d3 the datetime and value pair are set to the variables in the html.
 Next, the entire data table is saved as a new variable **filterData**.

 ![image](https://user-images.githubusercontent.com/91850824/155858264-e6e70b0d-fd5e-4f92-9ded-fdc953dc0571.png)

-The filters varaible is then looped through and only variables that match keys and values inputted in the html are saved.
+The filters varaible is then looped through and only variables that match keys and values inputed in the html are saved.
 Finally, if a saved value is recognized, the filterData is filterd to show data rows that correspond to any comibination of inputs.

 ![image](https://user-images.githubusercontent.com/91850824/155858342-b19463d4-8f1f-4dfd-866c-7ef193f0acbe.png)

-The result is that the table can be changed to any available combination of existing inout datas.
+The result is that the table can be changed to any available combination of existing input data.
 If the combination does not exist, the table will appear blank.
 Once all inputs are cleared and enter is pressed, the full data table reemerges.

 ![image](https://user-images.githubusercontent.com/91850824/155858375-8b580b49-48d6-449f-ab1f-3f69df4044fa.png)